-Effectively complete.
-We took shadow data using pinholes to illuminate the camera during droop, and the data are under analysis.
-Regardless of the origin of droop, we have shown that the image motion is a pure translation and the FC system should be able to remove it.
+Regardless of the exact origin of droop, we have established that the droop motion is a pure translation to within 0.1 px, and thus the FC system should be able to remove it.

 2.2.5.
 Align the gratings and the grating sliders.